Senator Brown Calls for Review of Tenant Screening Industry

 Photo by Devon Owens on Unsplash

 “For example, an inaccurate report leading to an adverse decision could cause a family to lose its non-refundable application fee,” he continued.
 “For families that live paycheck to paycheck, being denied housing as a result of a screening report’s inaccuracies could strain much needed resources and deplete a household’s savings.
-Inaccuracies can also limit the number of applications a household can reasonably afford to submit, and may prevent households from securing safe, decent, and conveniently-located affordable housing.”
+Inaccuracies can also limit the number of applications a household can reasonably afford to

 --